Karlovy Vary: History

 An ancient late Bronze Age fortified settlement was found in Drahovice.
 A Slavic settlement on the site of Karlovy Vary is documented by findings in Tašovice and Sedlec.
 People lived in close proximity to the site as far back as the 13th century and they must have been aware of the curative effects of thermal springs.

 From the end of the 12th century to the early 13th century, German settlers from nearby German-speaking regions came as settlers, craftsmen and miners to develop the region's economy.
 Eventually, Karlovy Vary/Karlsbad became a town with a German-speaking population.

 In 1325, Obora, a village in today's city area, was mentioned.
 Karlovy Vary as a small spa settlement was founded most likely around 1349.
-According to legend, Charles IV organized an expedition into the forests surrounding modern-day Karlovy Vary during a stay in Loket.
+According to legend, Charles IV organised an expedition into the forests surrounding modern-day Karlovy Vary during a stay in Loket.
 It is said that his party once discovered a hot spring by accident, and thanks to the water from the spring, Charles IV healed his injured leg.
 On the site of a spring, he established a spa mentioned as in dem warmen Bade bey dem Elbogen in German, or Horké Lázně u Lokte (Hot Spas at the Loket).
 The location was subsequently named "Karlsbad" after the emperor.
 Charles IV granted the town privileges on 14 August 1370.
 Earlier settlements can also be found on the outskirts of today's city.